 Adding and Configuring the ReportViewer Controls

-You can add one or more instances of a ReportViewer control to a Windows Forms or an ASP.NET application by dragging the control from the Reporting section of the Toolbox to a page or form in your application.
+You can add one or more instances of a ReportViewer control to a Microsoft Windows or an ASP.NET application by dragging the control from the Data section of the Visual Studio Toolbox to a page or form in your application.
 You can use a smart tags panel and properties to configure the control and bind the report.
 You can also write code if you want to configure the control programmatically.

-The ReportViewer control displays one report at a time.
+The ReportViewer control displays one report definition at a time.
 You can combine multiple instances of the control on the same page or form if you want to be able to view reports concurrently.
 You can also use a single instance of the control to host multiple reports as long as users will be displaying one report at a time.
 To use a single control to show a sequence of reports, you must write code that associates a report to the ReportViewer control instance that you want to use.

 The ReportViewer controls work in either local processing mode or in remote processing mode.

-In local processing mode, the control opens a report definition, processes it, and then renders the report in the view area.
+In local processing mode, the control opens a report definition, processes it, and then loads it into the view area.
 In local processing mode, you can get the report definition from a .rdlc file on the file system, from a stream, or from an embedded resource in your application.
 For more information, see ReportPath, LoadReportDefinition, and ReportEmbeddedResource.

-In remote processing mode, the control retrieves a fully processed report from a Reporting Services report server.
+In remote processing mode, the control retrieves a fully processed report from a Microsoft SQL Server 2005 Reporting Services report server.
 In remote processing mode, the ReportViewer control serves two purposes: it is used as a viewer, and it provides support for interacting with a report.
-In remote processing mode, all data processing and report processing is performed on the report server.
+In remote processing mode, all data processing and rendering is performed on the report server.
 Remote processing requires pre-published reports.
 You can get the report from a stream or by specifying the URL of the report address.
 You cannot use .rdlc files in remote processing mode.
 For more information, see LoadReportDefinition, ReportServerUrl, and ReportPath.

-Add a Windows form or Web form to a .NET Framework 3.5 or 4.5 project.
+Add a Windows Form or Web page to your project.

-In graphical design mode, drag the ReportViewer control from the Reporting group of the Toolbox to the Windows form or Web page.
+In graphical design mode, drag the ReportViewer control from the Toolbox to the form or Web page.
 The ReportViewer control is in the Data group of the Toolbox.
 The control includes a ReportViewer Tasks smart tags panel so that you can immediately select the report.

 In the ReportViewer Tasks smart tags panel, select tasks to add a report and configure the control.
 Specifying the report determines whether the control is configured for local or remote processing.

-Click Design a new report to start the Report Wizard and create a report definition (.rdlc) file within your application.
+Click Design a new report to start Report Designer and create a report definition (.rdlc) file within your application.
 You can create new reports within your application that are processed locally on the client.
 To learn more about creating reports, see Creating Client Report Definition (.rdlc) Files.

 Selecting an existing report definition (.rdlc) file configures the control for local processing.
 When choosing a report, you must choose an .rdlc file; you cannot specify a .rdl file even if one exists in your project.
 If you want to use an .rdl file, you must convert it.
 For more information, see Creating Client Report Definition (.rdlc) Files and Converting RDL and RDLC Files.